Black Folks Soul Food Candied Yams On The Stove

 Instructions

-• Peel and cut the sweet potatoes into thick round wedges.
+• Wash, peel, and cut the sweet potatoes into thick, round wedges (about ½ an inch thick).

-• Then set them aside to soak in a bowl of cool water to prevent browning while you’re preparing the candied yams syrup.
+• Then, set the cut sweet potatoes aside to soak in a bowl of cool water (6 quarts) to prevent browning while preparing the candied yams syrup.

 • Melt the butter in a medium-sized bowl in the microwave.

-• Add the brown sugar, granulated sugar, cinnamon, nutmeg, maple syrup, ginger, ground clove, and vanilla extract to the melted butter.
+• Add the ¼ cup of water, brown sugar, granulated sugar, cinnamon, nutmeg, maple syrup, ginger, ground clove, and vanilla extract to the melted butter.

 • Mix the ingredients well to create the syrup glaze for the candied yams.